Members of the Community Advisory Board seek to

 - Prepare agendas for all regular WTTW CAB meetings.

-- Be the primary spokesperson for the WTTW CAB, although this duty may be delegated.
+- Be the primary spokesperson for the WTTW CAB, although this duty

 - Appoint committee members as necessary.

-- Ensure that all commitments between the WTTW CAB and WTTW management are satisfied.
+- Ensure that all commitments between the WTTW CAB and WTTW management

 - Assist in orientation of new WTTW CAB members.